aerospike/aerospike-admin/README.md

 - Enable security in the aerospike.conf file.
 - Verify that the default user `admin` exists and that is has the default roles: `sys-admin`, `user-admin`, and `read-write`.
 - Start Aerospike cluster: Test machine should be part of this cluster with 3000 as asinfo port.
-- Write few records to cluster `asbenchmark -h <host> -Uadmin -Padmin`
+- Write a few records to cluster `asbenchmark -h <host> -Uadmin -Padmin`
-- Wait for few seconds so cluster can return histogram output properly.
+- Wait for a few seconds so cluster can return histogram output properly.

 ### Running Tests
 - pip install -r requirements.txt